 Since building reviews requires effort, you cannot rely entirely on the customer to get positive feedback on your listings.

-To streamline this process, you can send emails to ask for reviews instead of doing it individually for each customer. although approaching your customers personally is the best way to go about, you cannot rely on it forever and you will at some point be forced to automate it.
+To streamline this process, you can send emails to ask for reviews instead of doing it individually for each customer. although approaching your customers personally is the best way to go about it, you cannot rely on it forever and you will at some point be forced to automate it.

 Amazon listings play a deciding role in it by giving the right space, traffic, and exposure to your keyword to generate sales.